Kepler's Books

 Kepler's Books and Magazines is an independent bookstore in Menlo Park, California.
-It was founded on May 14, 1955 by Roy Kepler, a peace activist who had endured multiple internments as a conscientious objector during World War II.
+It was founded on May 14, 1955, by Roy Kepler, a peace activist who had endured multiple internments as a conscientious objector during World War II.
 Kepler previously had worked as a staff member of radio station KPFA, listener-supported and based in Berkeley.
 The bookstore "soon blossomed into a cultural epicenter and attracted loyal customers from the students and faculty of Stanford University and from other members of the surrounding communities who were interested in serious books and ideas."

-Roy Kepler's activist bookstore

-In Radical Chapters: Pacifist Bookseller Roy Kepler and the Paperback Revolution author Michael Doyle documents the bookstore's origins and culture as an expression of Roy Kepler’s life and times, from World War II as a radical pacifist, antinuclear activist during the Cold War, and antiwar activist from the Vietnam War to his death in 1994.
-Kepler's partner in this project and man-behind-the-counter-who-knew-all-about-books was Ira Sandperl, an anti-war and civil-rights advocate who was a student and teacher of Gandhi's method of nonviolence.
+Beginnings

+On May 14, 1955, Kepler's Books & Magazines opened next to the Guild Theater in Menlo Park, California.

 From the beginning, Kepler's Books was an activist enterprise in consciousness-raising through book-selling, like Ferlinghetti's City Lights Bookstore in San Francisco, or Cody's Books in Berkeley.
 Through their bookstore Roy Kepler and Ira Sandperl mentored the most prominent young activists of the anti-Vietnam-war movement in the 1960's.

+The 1969 April Third Movement was a student organization of a nine-day sit-in to occupy the classified (secret) military Applied Electronics Laboratory (AEL), formerly part of Stanford Research Institute.